WitchFreya/SWSAddons/CONTRIBUTING.md

 ## Docs

 Check out the [Docs Folder](./docs/) for a collection of various info pieces that seemed useful to have internally; there's also some info on the [Wiki](https://github.com/WitchFreya/SWSAddons/wiki).

+## Other Standards

+Make sure you read through the [BIKI page on Code Optimization](https://community.bistudio.com/wiki/Code_Optimisation) and the [ACE3 wiki's Coding Guidelines](https://ace3.acemod.org/wiki/development/coding-guidelines).
+We don't follow either of these strictly, but they can provide a guideline for where to start.